Hermann-SW/RSA_numbers_factored/python/docs/RSA_numbers_factored.py.md

 - add "RSA().square_diffs()" for returning two pairs

 v1.6
-- enable square_sum_prod() functions to deal with primefactors in array
+- enable square_sum_prod() functions to deal with primefactors in list
 - add asserts enforcing "=1 (mod 4)" for square_sum_prod() functions
 - add has_factors_1_1() [returns whether both primefactors are "=1 (mod4)"]
 - add RSA().factored_1_1() based on that